Logs-ws/PHP-API/README.md

 [Logs.ws](http://logs.ws/) - PHP API Library
 ==================================================

-This library can be used in your PHP script to send your application logs to the Logs.ws server.
+This library can be used in your PHP script to send your application error logs to the Logs.ws server.

 **(c) 2013-2014 Logs.ws**